YannMoisan/advent-of-code/core/README.md

 - `MultiPuzzle` if the input file contains multiple lines

 Even though the answer must be filled in a text field, the answers are typed.
-Both traits have 2 type parameters, one for the output of part1, one for the output of part2.
+Both traits have 2 type parameters, one for the output of part1, and one for the output of part2.

 # Testing

-A helper class `AllPuzzlesSpec`, based on [table driven property checks](https://www.scalatest.org/user_guide/table_driven_property_checks), is provided in order to check for non-regression once a puzzle is solved.
+A helper class `AllPuzzlesSpec`, based on [table driven property checks](https://www.scalatest.org/user_guide/table_driven_property_checks), is provided to check for non-regression once a puzzle is solved.
-It allows to perform some refactoring safely afterwards.
+It allows performing some refactoring safely afterward.

 # Show me the code